 For instance, if you’re in the key of D major, and you wanted to play a Mixolydian mode, you can figure out that A-Mixolydian is the one that you need to use.
 You can list all of the notes out, and since you know that Mixolydian comes from the 5th scale degree, you would be able to quickly tell that A is the tonality that you need.

 From here, you can use the shapes you learned today, or you can verbally list out the notes as you play.
-You can play the same note in many different places on the fretboard, and this fact alone means that there are several different ways you can play the same mode – there isn’t just one shape to pick from.
+You can play the same note in many different places on the fretboard, and this fact alone means that there are several different ways you can play the same mode – there isn’t just one shape to pick from, which is why there are so many great scale books that guitarists can enjoy and learn a lot from.

 I also like that it has additional scales on it that you can study, as well.
 The harmonic minor is one of my personal favorites!
 The pentatonic and blues ones are quite essential, too; if you want to learn more about these, take a look at my guide to creating blues licks.